Conedy/Conedy/documentation/tutorial.rst

 This tutorial aims at giving you a short impression of Conedy’s features and making you familiar with its working principle.

-We examplarily generate a small-world network of coupled Rössler oscillators with Gaussian noise, choose parameters and initial conditions and write the results of numerical integration of the dynamics to a file.
+We examplarily generate a small-world network of coupled Rössler oscillators with dynamical Gaussian noise, choose parameters and initial conditions and write the results of numerical integration of the dynamics to a file.
 The Rössler oscillator is one of the standard toy models included in Conedy.

 ..
 Knowledge of its mechanisms is not required for the understanding of any of the examples.